auth0/docs/articles/quickstart/native/ios-swift/05-authorization.md

   ]
 }) %>

 Many identity providers supply access claims with the user, for example, roles or groups.
-You can request the access claims in your token with `scope: openid roles` or `scope: openid groups` .
+You can request the access claims in your token with `scope: openid roles` or `scope: openid groups`.

-If an identity providers does not supply this information, you can create a rule for assiging roles to users.
+If an identity provider does not supply this information, you can create a rule for assigning roles to users.

 ## Create a Rule to Assign Roles